mielutzio/svd/README.md

  :orange_circle:
  $ \Sigma * U $
- new values for rotated ellipse semi axes
+ new values for the semi axes of the rotated ellipse